 “Yesterday you were having some problems with compilation errors, did you manage to fix them?” asked Raül when, in fact, “problems” actually meant “wrestling”.

-“Uuuuh yeah, so I fixed the error following the example on Stack Overflow like you suggested and it removed the bug but it doesn’t solve the problem of encrypting the password, because when I looked at the back-end the password was still displaying.
+“Uuuuh yeah, so I fixed the error following the example on Stack Overflow like you suggested.
+It removed the bug but it doesn’t solve the problem of encrypting the password.
+When I looked at the back-end the password was still displaying.
 If anyone were to hack the database, the password would still be there… But it did get rid of the error message, and I managed to encode the password in the end so…” Thumbs up, smile enthusiastically.

 It’s daunting in the beginning to be so open with your colleagues about your progress, but it’s liberating and reassuring knowing we’re all in this together.